patriciohuang/react/README.md

 npm install

-4. Install the JSON server and run it:

-npm install json-server
-npx json-server --watch public/data.json

-5. Start the Development Server: Launch the development server:
+4. Start the Development Server: Launch the development server:

 npm start

-6. If prompted to choose a different port, type Y (yes).

-7. Now you can view the Little Lemon application in your web browser.
+5. Now you can view the Little Lemon application in your web browser.

 ## Contributing
 Contributions are welcome!
 If you find any issues or want to add new features, feel free to submit a pull request.